inferiorhumanorgans/meishi/README.md

 set the Depth header properly on an addressbook-multiget report (currently line 2177).

-### MacOS X AddresBook.app
+### MacOS X

-Has been tested with 10.6.8 and a single address book, and autodiscovery should work.
+AddresBook.app has been tested with 10.6.8 and a single address book, and autodiscovery should work.
 Takes the principal URL *with the port number*.
-Ex: https://carddav.example.com:80/carddav/
+Ex: http://carddav.example.com:80/carddav/  Contacts.app in OSX 10.8 has
+been tested and should work.

 ### SoGo Connector